SujeethJinesh/ME344/README.md

 `ssh -L 8888:localhost:8888 student@hpcc-cluster-[C] -t ssh -L 8888:localhost:8888 compute-1-1`.

 Then you can find the port forwarded address of the jupyter notebook with `egrep -w 'compute|localhost'  slurm-*.out`.
 Now you should be able to connect with the cluster and run jobs.

+## Steps For Website

+cd into `chat-gpt-clone`

+To start the development server, run `npm install` and then run `npm start` this will create your dev site on `localhost:3000`